BattMoTeam/BattMo/readme.rst

 Installation
 ------------

 The easiest way is to download the zip file of the latest release (see the Release section to the right).
 Unzip this file *in a new directory*, run `startupBattMo` to set up the paths, and you are ready to go.
+We believe you need a MATLAB version newer than R2022a.

 For the development version you must clone this repository.
 Before cloning you must make sure you have **Git LFS** installed.
 See `https://git-lfs.com` for instructions on downloading and installation.
 Typically it's